1Genevieve/Survival-Analysis/README.md

 **exp(coef±1.96 X se(coef))** - confidence interval of the hazard ratio.
 It provides a range within which the true hazard ratio is likely to lie.

+**Concordance** -  the concordance index is a measure of the discriminatory power of a survival model.
+It assesses the ability of the model to correctly order pairs of subjects with different survival times.
+It measures how well the model can distinguish between subjects who experienced an event at different times.
+The concordance index ranges from 0 to 1.
+A value of 0.5 indicates random predictions (similar to flipping a coin), while a value of 1 indicates perfect predictions (the model correctly ranks all pairs of subjects).

 **Example 2: categorical predictor**
 ```
 cox <- coxph(Surv(fu_time, death) ~ ethgrp, data = g)